 - prohibiting discrimination on the basis of national origin or citizenship status.

 Each of these restrictions is discussed in more detail herein to help employers ensure that they are in compliance with the employment eligibility verification and nondiscrimination requirements of the IRCA.

 Hiring unauthorized workers

 Under the IRCA, it is illegal for employers to hire or continue to employ individuals knowing that the individual is not authorized to work in the United States.
 An employer may violate this section even if it did not have actual knowledge that the individual was not authorized to work in the United States.
-Constructive knowledge can be established if the employer had information that would lead an employer, through the exercise of reasonable care, to find out that the person was unauthorized.
+Constructive knowledge can be established if the employer had information that would lead an employer, through the exercise of reasonable care, to find out that the person was not authorized to work in the United States.
 It is important to note, however, that knowledge cannot be inferred from the person’s foreign appearance or accent.
-Good faith compliance with the verification requirements is a defense to a charge of hiring an unauthorized alien.
+Good-faith compliance with the verification requirements is a defense to a charge of hiring an unauthorized worker.

 Foreign nationals must apply for and receive authorization to work and live in the United States.
 There are several temporary work authorization programs, including a variety of visas.
 Additionally, foreign nationals may receive permanent resident status.
 Without work authorization from the federal government, an individual may not work in the United States.
 If an employer knowingly hires an individual without work authorization, the employer may be liable for violations of the IRCA or criminal laws.

 Verifying and documenting employment authorization

 The law requires employers complete a Form I-9 for all employees within three days after the employee begins employment.
 In completing the Form I-9, the employer verifies both: